L-Carnitine is an incredibly popular and well-researched supplement.

 The fat-burning link makes sense both mechanistically and anecdotally among thousands of users, but right now the evidence is lacking that there’s a direct link.

 So if you’re wondering if l-carnitine supports weight loss, the answer is maybe, and only in conjunction with a quality training program and a diet with a caloric deficit.
+That’s why our top choice is a more comprehensive product, Kaged Clean Burn.

 However, l-carnitine has many other benefits.